 THE FOLLOWING ABSTRACT SUMMARISES PROGRESS DURING 2007

 The literature search was conducted using PubMed (www.ncbi.nlm.nih.gov/sites/entrez), entering the search term ‘cystic fibrosis’, for the period 1 January to 13 November 2007.
 There were 1228 papers identified; when limits were set for ‘clinical trial’ and ‘randomized controlled trial’ 63 papers remained.
 In addition, three meta-analyses were identified.
-The papers selected for this review are a personal choice of studies with important or interesting clinical messages.
+Ian Balfour-Lynn indicates the papers selected for this review are a personal choice of studies with important or interesting clinical messages.

 Burkholderia pseudomallei is rarely isolated from patients with CF outside known areas of endemicity.
 These authors report the recovery of B. pseudomallei from the sputum of a cystic fibrosis patient who lives in Brazil and highlight the importance of careful attention to unusual non-fermentative gram-negative rods in cystic fibrosis patients (also Visca et al. 2001 above for Thailand experience).